warncke/immutable-core-task/README.md

 The `reverse` method will be called if the step it is defined for completed successfully but a later step encountered an error.

-The reverse method will be called with the same arguments as the step method unless an `input` map is specified.
+The `reverse` method will be called with the same arguments as the step method unless an `input` map is specified.

-The return value from the `reverse` method will be stored but not merged into the shared state `data` unless an `output` map is specified.
+If `reverse` returns a value that value will be only be merged into the task `data` if an `output` map is defined.

 ### Reverse retry